 Parks & Gardens

 West Cork showcases some of the finest nature in all of Ireland.
 With its unique Gulf Stream climate, glittering coastline and unbridled wildlife areas, it’s ideal for those looking to dive into the countryside on their next Irish holiday.
-So, where to start?
-That’d have to be the West Cork Garden Trail.
-This collection of 27 gorgeous gardens showcases many of the world’s most divine feats of nature, from subtropical flora to fascinating fauna.
-Of course, it would be impossible to visit them all in one trip, or in just one day.
-That’s why we’ve whipped together this short itinerary - coupling some of the best parks with nearby places to stay - to help you make the most of your time on the trail.
+In particular, the West Cork Garden Trail - a collection of 27 gorgeous gardens - is a real treat.
+Here are a couple of highlights.

 Pinetree Lodge Garden